sebawita/KinveyChat/Tutorial/tutorial-03-entities.md

 <!--Add a gif showing how this is done -->

-> Note, You need to be careful with short Keywords and short aliases.
-As sometimes short aliases could match to other words.
+> Note, you need to be careful with short Keywords and short aliases, as sometimes short aliases could match other words.
 If you had an alias **FRA** for France, then this could match to Fra in another word.
 For example:
 >
 > <user says> "I need a car in Frankfurt".
 >